stopsopa/docker-puppeteer-html-scraper/Readme.md

 created in 2018, but I'll leave it here

-use better https://github.com/stopsopa/html-scraper-browserless Microservice tool to scraping html from "any" page (above suggestion is also deprecated, it's no longer suggestion)
+use better https://github.com/stopsopa/html-scraper-browserless Microservice tool to scraping html from "any" page

+(above suggestion is also deprecated.
+I wouldn't suggest it anymore)

 # Installation: